rb201/weather-app/README.md

 ### Backend

 ##### Database
 SQLite requires basically nothing to get started.
 I had initially considered to move to PostGres after the project gets going, but I decided to stay with it.
-It is currently mounted via PV/NFS, and but have not tested for performance and itegreity.
+It is currently mounted via PV/NFS, and but have not tested for performance and itegreity, but so far seems good.

 ##### API
 [FastAPI](https://fastapi.tiangolo.com/)